11 Myths About Alzheimer’s Disease

 10. An at-home genetic test can tell me if I have (or will have) Alzheimer’s disease

 You may have heard about at-home genetic tests.
 These tests extract DNA from a person’s saliva and provide reports of the genetic data.
 It’s important to note that no genetic test can diagnose Alzheimer’s disease.
-Genetic tests can identify certain rare mutations that cause early-onset Alzheimer’s, as well as genetic variations that increase a person’s risk for the disease.
+Genetic tests can identify certain rare genetic variants that cause early-onset Alzheimer’s, as well as genetic variants that increase a person’s risk for the disease.
 FDA has approved one of these tests for at-home use.
 This test shows if a person carries a form of the APOE gene, APOE ε4.
 People with this variant are at an increased risk for Alzheimer’s, but it does not mean that they will definitely develop the disease.

 Talk with your doctor about these types of genetic tests.
 You also may want to schedule an appointment with a genetic counselor to help you consider whether a test is right for you and to understand the results.